terramate-io/terramate/docs/configuration/index.md

 # Skipping Directories

-If you want to have a directory that is not hidden but want Terramate to ignore the directory contents all you have to do is create an empty file called `.tmskip` inside the directory.
-After the file is created the directory will be ignored by all Terramate features, its contents will not be parsed even if it contains Terramate files.
+Terramate provides an option to ignore a non-hidden directory by creating an empty file named `.tmskip` inside the directory.
+Terramate features will ignore this directory and its contents, even if it contains Terramate files.

-You can still import code that is located inside such a directory.
+However, code located inside such a directory can still be imported.

 # Terramate Configuration Schema